mewakinHub/FreeTimeProject/event-loop/READMEeventLoop.md

 **Example:** Think of a situation where you need to periodically log system data to a file.
 Using `setInterval` in this case ensures uninterrupted system monitoring without hindering other processes.

-### Event-loop modified
+### Event-loop short note

 [](https://chat.openai.com/c/4b361958-f1d1-4870-812f-840c5d7a2ad8)

-Async(Non blocking I/O) go to LibUV for [executing??], then go to event queue for queuing to callback like other normal function in  V8 engine [call stack)
+- Async(blocking I/O) go to LibUV for [executing], then go to event queue for queuing to callback like other normal function in  V8 engine [call stack]

-- But Normal V8 engine[call stack tracks execution of function in main thread] running is from above to the below line, but if found fn.
+- But Normal V8 engine[call stack tracks execution of function in main thread] running is from above to the below line, but if it finding blocking I/O op.
 It’s have to put it into LibUV first before go to the next one

-### NEED TO MAKE HANDS-ON PROJECT FOR REAL UNDERSTANDING!!!!
+#### how main single thread of JS enginer belike:

 The V8 engine is an open-source, high-performance JavaScript engine developed by Google.
 It is written in C++ and is used primarily in Google Chrome and Node.js, but it can also be embedded in other applications.